frekw/kirby-modules/README.md

 # kirby-modules
+**WARNING: This is still in early alpha.
+Use at your own discretion.**

 `kirby-modules` is a custom field for Kirby which allows you to divide a page into modules.
 A module can be repeated multiple times on a single page as well as re-used between multiple page blueprints.

 A similar concept would be a more advanced version of Kirby’s structure field or [ACF](https://www.advancedcustomfields.com/add-ons/repeater-field/) for Wordpress.